Conditioning on an extreme component: Model consistency with regular variation on cones: Introduction

-In Section \ref{sec:consistency} we study the consistency issues discussed in \cite{heffernan:tawn:2004} for such conditional models.
-In practice one may have a choice of variable to condition on being large and potentially different models are therefore possible.
-What is the relationship between these models?
-We show that if conditional approximations are possible no matter which variable as the conditioning variable, then in fact the joint distribution is in a classical multivariate domain of attraction of an extreme value law.
-A standard case is dealt with first and later extended to a general formulation.
-The relationship between multivariate extreme value theory and conditioned limit theory is discussed in Section \ref{sec:condandmult}.
-Conditions under which a standardized (to be defined appropriately) regular variation model can be used in place of the conditional model are discussed in this section.
-We also consider conditions under which the conditional extreme value model can be extended to the multivariate extreme value model in section \ref{sec:extension}.
-Section \ref{sec:examples} presents some illuminating examples to show the features of conditional models.
+Section~\ref{sec:consistency} studies a consistency question for conditional models related to one raised in \cite{heffernantawn2004} {and its discussion} following the paper.
+In practice, for a vector $(X,Y)$, one has a choice of whether to condition on $X$ being large or $Y$ being large and, depending on the choice, different models are potentially possible.
+We show that if conditional approximations are possible no matter which variable is chosen as the conditioning variable, then, in fact, the joint distribution is in a classical multivariate DOA of an extreme value law.
+A related issue is when the CEV model can be extended to a classical MEV model; Section~\ref{sec:extension} provides conditions for this.
+Section~\ref{sec:CEVHRV} relates \textit{hidden regular variation} \cite{resnick2002a,maulikresnick2005} and the CEV model under the assumption of multivariate extreme value DOA for $(X,Y)$ with asymptotic independence.
+Finally, Section~\ref {sec:examples} presents some examples in order to demonstrate features of the conditioned models and the final section supplies some deferred proofs.\looseness=-1